How to successfully design and implement your virtual co-designed international collaboration (autumn 2024)

 - Consider the main features and components of co-designed virtual international collaborations and select the appropriate approach for their own projects;

 - Understand the process (and steps) of creating and implementing co-designed virtual online collaboration projects, including defining learning outcomes, designing different types of tasks, selecting appropriate tools, and considering forms of assessment ;

 - Understand the potential challenges of creating and implementing co-designed virtual online collaboration projects, and be able to work out solutions during the implementation phase of the virtual online collaboration projects.

 Are you interested?
-Then register before September 15 by filling in the form below.
-You can choose from a Dutch or English training on four mornings on October 4, 6, 11 and 13, from 09.00-13:00 (language depending on registered participants).
+Then register before November 15, 2024.
+You can choose from a Dutch or English training on four mornings on November 27 and 29, December 6 and 13 from 9:00-13:00 (language offered depending on registration).
 Participation is free of charge, if you have a valid VIS ID.
 We look forward to your participation!